The role and structure of the Board

 Chief Executive Officer's responsibilities

-An experienced Executive team comprising of specialists in finance, banking, risk, legal, and IT matters assist the CEO in carrying out his responsibilities.
-The biographies for the Executive team are set out on page 63 of the annual report.
+An experienced Executive team, comprising specialists in finance, banking, risk, legal, and IT matters assist the CEO in carrying out his responsibilities.
+The biographies for the Executive team are set out on page 70.